shirle21/Fraud-Detection/README.md

    cd cmse492_project
    ```
 2. **Downloading the Data**
-    Download the dataset 'creditcard.csv' from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and upload it into Data/preprocessing
+    Download the dataset 'creditcard.csv' from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and upload it into ...Data/PreProcessing and ..Data/Raw